LinuxCommandLibrary

 -m

-Extract by inode numbers only
+Extract by inode number instead of name.

 -s n